Three Polish regions row back anti-LGBT resolutions after EU pressure

 Last year, Ursula von der Leyen, president of the European Commission, said places with anti-LGBT rules were “humanity-free zones” and had “no place in our union”.

-In July this year, the Commission had announced that it would be taking legal action against Poland and Hungary for their anti-LGBT laws.
+In July this year, the commission had announced that it would be taking legal action against Poland and Hungary for their anti-LGBT laws.

 Join our new commenting forum